felafax/felafax/README.md

 🟧 If you want to ask questions about this repo, try **[sage.storia.ai/felafax](https://sage.storia.ai/felafax)**!

 ## Goal
-Our goal at [felafax](https://felafax.ai) is to build infra to make it easier to run AI workloads on non-NVIDIA hardware (TPU, AWS Trainium, AMD GPU, and Intel GPU).
+Our goal at [felafax](https://felafax.ai) is to build infra to make it easier to run AI workloads on non-NVIDIA hardware (TPU, AWS Trainium, AMD GPUs, and Intel GPUs).

 ## Currently supported models
 - **LLaMa-3.1 JAX Implementation** $${\color{red}New!}$$